What Is Sales Prospecting?

 - Positioning your product as a solution to their problem

-A prospecting strategy is vital not only to ensure the return on your time and investment but also to align sales and marketing.
+A prospecting strategy is vital to ensure the return on your time and investment and to align sales and marketing.

-Firstly, a strategic approach to prospecting helps sales fill in the pipeline with high-quality opportunities, which in turn helps marketers increase their conversion rates.
+Firstly, it helps sales fill in the pipeline with high-quality opportunities, which in turn helps marketers increase their conversion rates.

 Lastly, prospecting strategies shorten selling cycles and help create effective marketing campaigns that attract more of your potential buyers to enter the B2B marketing funnel.